Extenuating circumstances, complaints and appeals

 How do I submit my claim?

-If you believe that you have been subject to extenuating circumstances you must make a claim no more than 7 calendar days* after the affected assessment.
-Visit the Academic Services extenuating circumstances page for the procedure and more information how to complete the Extenuating Circumstances (EC) form (accessible through e:Vision).
+If you believe that you have been subject to extenuating circumstances, you must make a claim no more than 7 calendar days** after the affected assessment.
+You will need to do the following:

 **21 calendar days for LPC/BPTC students.

 Your extenuating circumstances claim will be looked at by a panel approved by your School Board of Studies (or Validated Institution Course Board).
 The Panel will be made up of three people; it will be chaired by an experienced, senior academic and may include one senior member of professional services staff.

 The Panel will look at whether your form is complete, whether you meet the criteria, and if your evidence supporting your case is strong enough.